 You may need to edit the sample's JMS server definitions to specify the site specifics of your JMS server.
 To do so, select any of the JMS operators and click thebutton to bring up the JMS Configuration Editor.

 Each sample module is documented with self-describing comments.
 Just hover over any of the components in the application for a description of its function.

-Observe tuples displayed in the Application Output view as the inputs are processed.
+Observe tuples displayed in the Output Streams view as the inputs are processed.